bagisto/headless-ecommerce/README.md

    ```
    http://your-domain.com/graphql
    ```
 ---

-That's it!
-Your Bagisto GraphQL API is now ready.
+That's it Your Bagisto GraphQL API is now ready.
 Execute the project on your specified domain and start building your headless eCommerce solution.